Andre-FP/Facial-Recognition/README.md

 ### Results

 The results of each classifier, with VGG-Face and Facenet, are shown in the figure below.
-They were evaluated within the database that was splitted in train and test.
+They were evaluated on the database that was split in train and test.

 ![Example1](images-demo/results.JPG)

 ### Real time

-In real time, the results were a little worse, because it happens scenarios not covered by the dataset, but still got good results.
+In real time, the results are a little worse due to scenarios that are not covered by the dataset.
+However, the model still achieves good and consistent results.

-To evaluate in real time it was necessary an algorithm for face detection, to get the face cutted automatically for the embedding extraction and face classification.
+To evaluate in real time, it was necessary to use an algorithm for face detection, to automatically crop the face for the embedding extractor and the face classificator.
-To do it task, it was used tested the detecion models, that are aggregated in DeepFace, "MTCNN" and the deepface implementation using "OpenCV".
+To do this, the detection models already aggregated in DeepFace were used: "MTCNN" and the DeepFace implementation with OpenCV called "OpenCV"

-The MTCNN got better results detecting faces, but it slowed down the execution of the code.
-In contrast the solution with OpenCV was faster, but didn't performed very well.
-So, it was prefered the solution with MTCNN.
+The MTCNN achieved better results in detecting faces, but it slowed down the execution.
+In contrast, the solution with OpenCV was faster, but didn't perform very well.
+So, the solution with MTCNN was preferred because of its performance.